Ali Maia

 Ali Maia (علي ميا; born May 6, 1986, in Jableh, Syria) is a Syrian footballer.

 International career

-Ali Maia is currently a member of the Syria national football team.
+Ali Maia is a current member of the Syria national football team.

 He has been a regular for the Syria national football team since 2009.
-Senior national coach Fajr Ibrahim called him for the first time, and he debuted in a 5 June 2009 friendly against Sierra Leone.
+Senior national coach Fajr Ibrahim called him for the first time, and he debuted on 5 June 2009 in a friendly against Sierra Leone.
 He came on as a substitute for Bakri Tarrab in the second halftime.

 Appearances for Syrian national team

 Results list Syria's goal tally first.